-If you encounter a problem when you are migrating from a previous version of WebSphere Application Server to Version 7.0, check your log files and other available information.
+If you encounter a problem when you are migrating from a previous version of Version 8.0, check your log files and other available information.

-• Job fails in the Verify step.

-This indicates that a configuration error was detected before beginning the migration process.
+- · Job fails in the Verify step. - This indicates that a configuration error was detected before beginning the migration process.
 This can be due to either incorrect data entered when you created the migration jobs or a configuration problem.
 Review the log output for the error detected, then correct and rerun.
-The logs are located in temporary_directory_location/nnnn, where temporary_directory_location is the value that you specified when you created the migration jobs (where the default is /tmp/migrate) and nnnnn is a unique number that is generated and displayed during the creation of your migration jobs as well as displayed in the JESOUT DDNAME of the WROUT and WRERR steps of your batch job stream.

-· Job fails after the Verify step.

-In the event of failure in the migration job after the Verify step, you can rerun the migration job; but first, you must delete the WebSphere Application Server for z/OS configuration home directory created in the CRHOME step.
+The logs are located in temporary_directory_location/nnnnn, where temporary_directory_location is the value that you specified when you created the migration jobs (where the default is /tmp/migrate) and nnnnn is a unique number that is generated and displayed during the creation of your migration jobs as well as displayed in the JESOUT DDNAME of the WROUT and WRERR steps of your batch job stream. - · Job fails after the Verify step. - In the event of failure in the migration job after the Verify step, you can rerun the migration job; but first, you must delete the WebSphere Application Server for z/OS configuration home directory created in the CRHOME step.
 This corresponds to the home directory that you entered when you created the migration jobs, and it can also be found in the migration Job Control Language (JCL) environment variable V6_HomeDir.
-Because the migration procedure creates a new configuration file system for each node being migrated, it is a simple process to delete the configuration and start from scratch.

-• Problems occur with a federated node migration.

-A federated node is the most complex node to migrate because it is essentially two migrations rolled into one.
+Because the migration procedure creates a new configuration file system for each node being migrated, it is a simple process to delete the configuration and start from scratch. - · Problems occur with a federated node migration. - A federated node is the most complex node to migrate because it is essentially two migrations rolled into one.
 A federated node requires a migration of the node configuration information contained in the deployment manager's primary repository as well as the configuration information contained in the federated node.
 Federated node migration requires an active connection to the deployment manager.
 If you have security enabled, it is essential that you follow the instructions that were generated when you created the migration jobs.
-The migration job must be submitted with a WebSphere Administrator's user ID that has been properly configured for obtaining secure connections.

-Version 5.1.x node agents might display as not synchronized or not available when you change the deployment manager node name in a mixed cell during migration to the Version 7.0 deployment manager.
-Version 5.1.x node agents maintain a link to the Version 5.1.x deployment manager until they are restarted; therefore, they might fail to synchronize with the new deployment manager.
-The discovery problem, which prevents automatic synchronization, occurs because the node agent is not yet aware of the deployment manager name change that occurred during the migration.
-If you experience this problem, perform these steps on the node.

-- 1. Stop the node.

-- 2. Run the syncNode command.

-- 3. Restart the node.

-- Job fails during the application-installation phase of migration.

-If you select the option for the migration process to install the enterprise applications that exist in the Version 5.1.x or Version 6.x configuration into the new Version 7.0 configuration, you might encounter error messages during the application-installation phase of migration.

-The applications that exist in the Version 5.1.x or Version 6.x configuration might have incorrect deployment information-typically, invalid XML documents that were not validated sufficiently in previous WebSphere Application Server runtimes.
+The migration job must be submitted with a WebSphere Administrator's user ID that has been properly configured for obtaining secure connections. - Job fails during the application-installation phase of migration. - If you select the option for the migration process to install the enterprise applications that exist in the Version 6.x configuration into the new Version 8.0 configuration, you might encounter error messages during the application-installation phase of migration. - The applications that exist in the Version 6.x configuration might have incorrect deployment information-typically, invalid XML documents that were not validated sufficiently in previous WebSphere Application Server runtimes.
 The runtime now has an improved application-installation validation process and will fail to install these malformed EAR files.
 This results in a failure during the application-installation phase of WASPostUpgrade and produces an "E:" error message.
 This is considered a "fatal" migration error.